 Example: Every time this Advent Trinity ad is clicked, sending a visitor to our website, we have to pay the search engine a small fee.
 When PPC is working correctly, the fee is trivial, because the visit is worth more than what you pay for it.
 In other words, if we pay $3 for a click, but the click results in a $300 sale, then we’ve made a hefty profit.

 Search engines are popular host platforms as they allow advertisers to display ads relevant to what users are searching for.
 Advertising services like Google Ads and Microsoft Ads operate with real-time bidding (RTB), where advertising inventory is sold in a private automated auction using real-time data.

 Every time there is an ad spot on a search engine results page (SERP), an auction takes place for the keyword instantaneously.
-A combination of multiple factors, including bid amount and the quality of the ad, decide the winner who will appear in the top position.
+A combination of multiple factors, including bid amount and the quality of the ad, decides the winner who will appear in the top position.

 The race to the top begins when someone searches for something on a search engine.
 If there are advertisers interested in showing ads related to a user’s search query, an auction is triggered based on keywords that are bid on by advertisers.
 The ads that win the auction then appear on the search engine results page.

 To get involved in these auctions, advertisers use accounts on platforms like Google Ads to set up their ads and determine where and when they would like those ads to appear.

 Accounts are split into campaigns for ease of management and reporting of different locations, product types, or other useful categorizations.
 Campaigns are further divided into ad groups that contain keywords and relevant ads.